Crushed (Ms. Marvel): Critical response

 The review aggregator website Rotten Tomatoes reports a 97% approval rating with an average rating of 8.00/10, based on 89 reviews.
 The site's critical consensus reads, "The adventures of Kamala Khan achieve a charming verisimilitude in this sophomore installment, which smartly considers the challenges of fitting outsized powers into the box of parental expectations."

+Ariba Bhuvad of Winter Is Coming gave "Crushed" an "A" and praised the episode for exploring the mystery of Kamala Khan's powers while effectively capturing the emotional ups and downs of teenage life.
+She complimented the show's authentic portrayal of cultural experiences, particularly in a mosque scene, and valued a significant conversation about the complications of wearing a hijab.
+Bhuvad found the exploration of Khan's ancestral connection to her powers intriguing, which added depth to the storyline.
+Kirsten Howard of Den of Geek rated the episode four out of five stars, praising its engaging exploration of Kamala Khan's character and powers.
+She highlighted the show's fresh take on Khan's comic origins and complimented the intriguing dynamics introduced, particularly her struggle with newly awakened powers tied to her family's history and the Partition.
+Howard noted that the episode's tone was more relaxed than the premiere, allowing for deeper character development.
+She expressed anticipation for future episodes to further explore Khan's powers and background.

-Discussing the incorporation of the Partition of India into Khan's origin story, Usama Masood at Collider said, "For the MCU to dive into the turbulent time of the subcontinent is surprising given Marvel’s penchant for staying out of anything remotely complex.
-Yet the series has tweaked Kamala’s generic Inhuman transformation arc and made her out to be something more, tying her powers and therefore strengths explicitly with her culture and background."
-Masood added that the series has portrayed the history and culture of Islamic and Pakistani culture with "great accuracy".
+Discussing the incorporation of the Partition of India into Khan's origin story, Usama Masood at Collider said, "For the MCU to dive into the turbulent time of the subcontinent is surprising given Marvel's penchant for staying out of anything remotely complex.
+Yet the series has tweaked Kamala's generic Inhuman transformation arc and made her out to be something more, tying her powers and therefore strengths explicitly with her culture and background."
+Masood added that the series has portrayed the history and culture of Islamic and Pakistani culture with "great accuracy."